The Customer Experience your Contact Center delivers is not accidental — it is the direct result of the Quality standards you choose and enforce.

 With that said, when a Customer needs the Contact Center, it can be a real moment of truth.
 An experience that has significant weight in their overall perception of the organization.

-So not every Customer interacts with the Contact Center.
-But every interaction with the Contact Center is pretty important.
+So not every Customer interacts with the Contact Center — but every Contact Center interaction carries disproportionate weight.

 Formal living rooms may sound old fashioned – but they’re still around.